 What are the basic elements of e-business security?
-Daniel Amor, in his book The e-Business (r)Evolution, published by Prentice Hall PTR, discusses how
+Daniel Amor, in his book The e-Business (r)Evolution, published by Prentice Hall PTR, discusses how most people view the components of electronic business security.

 Once the company intranet is secure it is possible to start communicating over the Internet.
 Organizations and people describe their needs for information security and trust in terms of five major requirements: confidentiality, integrity, availability, legitimate use and non-replication.
 Confidentiality is necessary to control who gets to read the information and to conceal the information from all others.
 Integrity needs to assure that information and programs are changed only in a specified and authorized manner and that the data presented is genuine and was not altered or deleted during transit.
 The availability needs to ensure that authorized users have continued access to the information and resources.
 Legitimate use means that resources cannot be used by non-authorized persons or in a non-authorized way.